 The trail is close to many attractions, including the Dune Climb, Glen Haven, the Pierce Stocking Scenic Drive, and other trailheads.

-Although cycling is a popular activity on the trail, it is multipurpose, so you will also find people walking, running, and rollerblading.
+Although cycling is a popular activity on the trail, it is multipurpose, so you will also find people walking, running, rollerblading, and even cross-country skiing in the winter.
 Much is paved and wheelchair accessible.

 The exception to this is the 3-mile section traveling through the Port Oneida Historic District, which is gravel.